 The exact cause of sarcoidosis is not known.
 It may be a type of autoimmune disease associated with an abnormal immune response, but what triggers this response is uncertain.
 How sarcoidosis spreads from one part of the body to another is still being studied.

 How Is Sarcoidosis Diagnosed?

 There is no single way to diagnose sarcoidosis, since all the symptoms and laboratory results can occur in other diseases.
 For this reason, your doctor will carefully review your medical history and examine you to determine if you have sarcoidosis.
 The main tools your doctor will use to diagnose sarcoidosis include:

-CT scan to provide an even more detailed look at the lungs and lymph nodes than provided by a chest X-ray.
+- HRCT scan (high resolution CT) to provide an even more detailed look at the lungs and lymph nodes than provided by a chest X-ray.